-Although the above works quantitatively improved the per-frame 3D pose accuracy and motion smoothness, their qualitative results still suffer from the temporal inconsistency, as shown in Figure~\ref{fig:intro_comparision_vibe}.
+Although the above works quantitatively improved the per-frame 3D pose accuracy and motion smoothness, their qualitative results still suffer from the temporal inconsistency aforementioned, as shown in Figure~\ref{fig:intro_comparision_vibe}.
 We argue that the failure comes from a strong dependency on the static feature of the \emph{current} frame.
 For terminological convenience, we use a word \emph{current} to indicate the time step of a target frame where SMPL parameters to be estimated.
 The first reason for the strong dependency is a residual connection between the current frame's static and temporal features.
-While the residual connection has been widely verified to facilitate a learning process, naively applying it to the temporal encoding could hinder the system from learning useful temporal information.
-Since the static feature is extracted by the pre-trained network~\cite{kanazawa2018end,kolotouros2019learning}, it contains a strong cue for the SMPL parameters of the current frame.
-Thus, the residual connection's identity mapping of the static feature could make the SMPL parameter regressor heavily depend on it and leverage the temporal feature marginally.
-This could constrain the temporal encoder from encoding more meaningful temporal features.
+While the residual connection has been widely verified to facilitate a learning process, naively applying it to the temporal encoding can hinder the system from learning useful temporal information.
+Given that the static feature is extracted by the pretrained network~\cite{kanazawa2018end,kolotouros2019learning}, it contains a strong cue for the SMPL parameters of the current frame.
+Thus, the residual connection's identity mapping of the static feature can make the SMPL parameter regressor heavily depend on it and leverage the temporal feature marginally.
+This procedure can constrain the temporal encoder from encoding more meaningful temporal features.
 The second reason is the temporal encoding that takes static features from all frames, which include a current static feature.
 The current static feature has the largest potential to affect the current temporal feature, from which SMPL parameters are predicted.
-It is because the current static feature has the most crucial information for 3D human pose and shape of a current frame.
-While the dominance would increase the per-frame accuracy of 3D pose and shape estimation, it could prevent the temporal encoder from fully exploiting the past and future frames' temporal information.
-Taken together, the existing video-based methods have a strong preference for the current static feature, and suffer from the temporal inconsistency issue as the single image-based methods do.
+This phenomenon is caused by the current static feature having the most crucial information for 3D human pose and shape of a current frame.
+Although the dominance will increase the per-frame accuracy of 3D pose and shape estimation, it can prevent the temporal encoder from fully exploiting the past and future frames’ temporal information.
+Taken together, the existing video-based methods have a strong preference for the current static feature, and suffer from the temporal inconsistency issue as single image-based methods do.